 Who Was Satet?

-Satet was an Upper Egyptian goddess, born to Ra, the Ancient Egyptian sun god.
-She was of Nubian origin and became famous as the goddess of the war and hunt.
+Satet was an Upper Egyptian goddess, born to Ra, the ancient Egyptian sun god.
+She was of Southern origin and became famous as the goddess of war and hunting.

 All these variations were derived from the word ‘sat’ which means to ‘shoot’, ‘pour’, ‘eject’ or ‘throw’, and so has been translated in different ways as ‘She who Pours’ or ‘She who Shoots’.
 This relates to her role as an archer-goddess.
 One of Satet’s epithets is ‘She Who Runs (or shoots) Like an Arrow’, a title which could refer to the current of the Nile.

-Satet’s original partner was Montu, the Theban god, but she was later the consort of Khnum, the god of the source of the Nile.
-With Khnu, Satet had a child called Anuket, the goddess of the Nile.
+Satet’s original partner was Montu, the Theban falcon god, but she was later the consort of Khnum, the god of the source of the Nile.
+With Khnum, Satet had a child called Anuket or Anukis, who became the goddess of the Nile.
 Together, the three of them formed the Elephantine Triad.

-Satet is usually depicted as a woman dressed in a sheath gown, with the horns of an antelope, wearing the conical crown of Upper Egypt, known as the hedjet.
+Satet is usually depicted as a woman dressed in a sheath gown, with the horns of an antelope, wearing the conical crown of Upper Egypt, known as the hedjet, adorned with horns or plumes and also frequently an uraeus.
 She’s sometimes portrayed with a bow and arrows in her hands, holding the ankh (symbol of life) and was scepter (symbol of power), carrying water jars or with a star on her head.
-She’s also often depicted as an antelope.back to menu ↑
+She’s also often depicted as an antelope.

 Satet’s Role in Egyptian Mythology

-As the daughter of Ra, Satet also performed her duties as the Eye of Ra, the feminine counterpart to the sun god and a powerful and violent force which subdues all of Ra’s enemies.back to menu ↑
+As the daughter of Ra, Satet also performed her duties as the Eye of Ra, the feminine counterpart to the sun god and a powerful and violent force that subdues all of Ra’s enemies.

 Worship of Satet

 Satet was worshipped throughout the Upper Egypt and the Aswan area, especially on Setet Island which was said to have been named after her.
-However, certain religious items dug up in Saqqara suggest that she was also famous in Lower Egypt.
+Ancient Egyptian mythology claimed that this area was the source of the Nile and thus Satet became associated with the river and especially its inundation.
+Her name, however, is first attested in certain religious items dug up in Saqqara, suggesting that she was already known in Lower Egypt by the Old Kingdom.
 She remained a highly popular goddess throughout the history of Egypt and also had a temple dedicated to her in Elephantine.
-The temple became one of the principle shrines in Egypt.back to menu ↑
+The temple became one of the principle shrines in Egypt.

 Symbols of Satet